 Now that we’ve established your agents’ baseline costs handling these types of mundane requests, we’ll compare them against the cost of automation.
 With consumption-based usage, you pay on a per-minute basis, with an added transaction fee in the case of an automated IVR payment.
 Typically, when deploying a well-designed IVR for caller self-service, the minutes-used are less than those of a live agent.
 But for this apples-to-oranges comparison, we’ll use the same minutes we’ve assigned to the agent scenarios.
 Here’s how it compares:

 Using these very conservative numbers, by adding automation to your contact center for these types of scenarios, your savings could be over $300,000 annually (your mileage may vary).
 If your actual call-volume is higher, then so is your savings.
 We showed how automation could help make agents happier and reduce agent turnover in a previous post.
 Just imagine, now you could make your CFO happy too!
-With no capital expense, automation can significantly reduce your annual operating costs.
+With minimal capital expense, automation can significantly reduce your annual operating costs.
 Happy agents, happy CFO, all thanks to the wonders of automation!

 If you’d like to learn how we can help delight your CFO, contact us, and we’ll help you understand the actual savings you could achieve in your operation.